SED degree requirements

 Design engineering

-Design Engineering focuses on using design principles and modeling to create products that work well and meet the needs of their users from start to finish.
-It’s a field where you’ll collaborate with engineers, marketers, and customer representatives, recognizing that design involves both technical and social aspects.
+Design engineering focuses on using design principles and modeling to create products that work well and meet the needs of their users from start to finish.
+It’s a field where you’ll collaborate with engineers, marketers and customer representatives, recognizing that design involves both technical and social aspects.
 You’ll learn to create new products, combine data analysis with creative problem-solving and use insights from customer feedback to improve product designs.

 Key competencies: Human-centered design, human-centered data analysis and creative synthesis.